pommee/goaway/README.md

 ![Startup Screen](./resources/started.png)

 > [!IMPORTANT]
 > **First-time Setup:** GoAway runs in authenticated mode by default and generates a random password on first startup.
-This password is shown only once - make sure to save it!
+This password is shown only once in the logs - make sure to save it!

 ### Accessing the Dashboard